Experimental Restoration of Mid-Atlantic Coastal Grasslands

 The landscape-scale CRFRS experiment in native grassland restoration of recently retired croplands began in 1999.
 Special priority was given to the restoration of the mid-Atlantic coastal grasslands that once dominated the eastern Atlantic seaboard in pre-colonial times but are now a virtually extinct habitat.
 After two centuries of tobacco cultivation, intensive grazing on exotic pasture grasses, extensive peach and cherry orchards, and forty years of row-crop rotation in corn, wheat, barley, and soybeans since WWII, 228 acres of relatively unproductive sandy, acid soils were placed under 15-year, renewable contracts with the Conservation Reserve Program (CRP) of the US Department of Agriculture and Conservation Reserve Enhancement Program (CREP) with the State of Maryland.
 Twelve replicated fields of 23+ acres (see map below) were planted in eight species of native warm-season grasses and two cold-season grasses in five seed-mixture treatments in April 1999.

 Management protocols (herbicide, mowing, and fire) were designed so that several structures of grasslands (short, tall, mixed) might be maintained.
 We monitored the establishment and maturation of the grasslands, and measured the rates of colonization of new plant species (i.e. increases in the species diversity), changes in the relative abundances by percent cover, and rates of vegetative growth and reproductive performance of the principal prairie grasses.
-The matched colors on the map below depict the replicate experimental CRFRS fields.
+The matched colors on the map above depict the replicate experimental CRFRS fields.

 Avian Grassland Demography Studies